sienna-white/convert_grib2nc/wps_files/README.txt

 Sienna White
+siennaw@berkeley.edu
 July 27 2023

+A huge part of GSI involves taking binary files (GRIB) and converting them to wrfinput files, which are netcdf files.
+This repository is designed to facilitate that process.

+There are four main steps that are involved in creating wrfinput files listed below.
+Three of them are housed under the "WPS" software, while the last exectuable "real.exe" is part of the WRF suite.

+ [WPS Programs] (input file : namelist.wps)

+     (1) ungrib  --> takes grib files and "unpacks" them to an interim file format.
+Ungrib will call a Variance Table.

+     (2) geogrid --> creates geogrid netcdf object with the specified spatial dimensions you'd like for your domain

+     (3) metgrid --> interpolates ungribbed-object onto the geogrid to create a met_em netcdf file

+ [WRF Program] (input file : namelist.input)

+     (4) real    --> creates wrfinput file from the met_em netcdf file.

 I am going to try and document how best to run WPS to convert GRIB files from HRRR-Smoke model runs into input files for GSI.
 I created this directory as a base directory with all the needed files (thank you Adam!)